-The Commission adopted a new strategy for the 2025 Legislative Session which focuses on supporting and providing education on any new Ethics laws proposed by others in lieu of proposing its own legislative changes to NRS 281A.
+The Commission adopted a new strategy for the 2025 Legislative Session which focuses on supporting and providing education on any new Ethics proposals from others in lieu of proposing its own legislative changes to NRS 281A.

 Complete a review of Commission regulations for efficiency and effectiveness.